kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 Regarding dynamic allocation, it's not really a problem because you should already be doing the same on CPU if you want your ray tracer to be fast.

 For the recursive part, it's a bit annoying at the begining and it can make coding a bit more difficult.
-But in the end, you can acheive the same thing using a good old `while` loop with some adjustements in your code.
+But in the end, you can achieve the same thing using a good old `while` loop with some adjustements in your code.

 To compute the color of a pixel given a camera ray, I use the following code: